- What to expect from a crowdfunding campaign

 Let's first clear the air of a possible misunderstanding.
 A crowdfunding campaign is not a clever shortcut to "get rich" and make your company a unicorn from one month to the next.
 A crowdfunding campaign is a financing tool and a marketing operation.

-Like all financing instruments, the capital raised in crowdfunding is not designed to cover all the costs of an operation in full, but rather is the enabler that makes that operation possible along with the company's other resources, or that puts the company in a position to procure additional resources to continue on the road to the goal.
+Like all financing tools, the capital raised in crowdfunding is not designed to cover all the costs of an operation in full, but rather is the enabler that makes that operation possible along with the company's other resources, or that puts the company in a position to procure additional resources to continue on the road to the goal.

 Crowdfunding must always fit into a broader business strategy, is not an activity in itself.
 It should also not be forgotten that the gain from a campaign is not only measured in euros, but also in new contacts, new clients, potential collaborations, visibility and brand reputation, and efficiency of marketing and sales processes.